adjavon/adjavon.github.io/_posts/2024-10-06-a-day-in-the-life.md

 layout: post
 tags: unfiltered
 last_updated: 2025-03-13
-description: A question I get asked (yearly, mostly by family) is "what even does a machine learning researcher do on a daily basis?"
+description: A question I get asked (yearly, mostly by family) is ''what even does a machine learning researcher do on a daily basis?''
 Here's a sneak peek.

 ---
 # A day in the life